mozilla/MozDef/docs/source/alert_development_guide.rst

 ::
   docker exec -it mozdef_alerts_1 bash

-Next, source the environment and start celery
+Next, start celery
 ::
-  source /opt/mozdef/envs/python/bin/activate && celery -A celeryconfig worker --loglevel=info --beat
+  celery -A celeryconfig worker --loglevel=info --beat

 If you need to send in adhoc events you can usually do it via curl as follows:
 ::